Dr. Bradley Bolick

 Dr. Bradley Bolick is the Program Coordinator for the Visual and Performing Arts at Hill College and Instructor of Music.
 Prior to his appointment at Hill College, Dr. Bolick served as a public an private school band director for 10 years, a professor in higher education for 9 years, and a small business owner in the health and wellness industry.

-Dr. Bolick received his Bachelors of Music degree from The University of Mary Hardin – Baylor, Masters of Music in Music Education from the University of Texas at Arlington, and Doctor of Education from the University of Mary Hardin – Baylor.
+Dr. Bolick received his Bachelor of Music degree from The University of Mary Hardin – Baylor, Masters of Music in Music Education from the University of Texas at Arlington, and Doctor of Education from the University of Mary Hardin – Baylor.

 Dr. Bolick is a member and current Vice President of Texas Community College Band Directors Association.
 His other professional affiliations include Texas Bandmasters Association, Texas Music Educators Association and is the Hill College representative to the Texas Association of Music Schools.